-LINN Energy’s Rockies region consists of properties located in Wyoming (Green River, Washakie and Powder River basins), northeast Utah (Uinta Basin), North Dakota (Bakken and Three Forks formations in the Williston Basin) and northwest Colorado (Piceance Basin).
+The Rockies region consists of properties located in Wyoming (Green River, Washakie and Powder River basins), northeast Utah (Uinta Basin) and North Dakota (Bakken and Three Forks formations in the Williston Basin).

-Wells in this diverse region produce both oil and natural gas from formations at depths ranging from 1,000 feet to over 14,000 feet.
-The Jonah Field located in the Green River Basin of southwest Wyoming produces from the Lance and Mesaverde formations at depths ranging from 8,000 feet to 14,000 feet.
-LINN’s properties in the Washakie Basin produce at depths ranging from 7,500 feet to 11,500 feet.
-The Company’s properties in the Powder River Basin consist of a CO2 flood operated by Anadarko Petroleum Corporation in the Salt Creek Field.
-LINN’s properties in the Uinta Basin produce at depths ranging from 5,000 feet to 15,000 feet.
-The Company’s non-operated properties in the Williston Basin produce at depths ranging from 9,000 feet to 12,000 feet and its properties in the Piceance Basin produce at depths from 7,500 feet to 9,500 feet.
+Wells in this diverse region produce from both oil and natural gas reservoirs at depths ranging from 1,000 feet to 15,000 feet.
+The Company’s properties in the Jonah Field located in the Green River Basin of southwest Wyoming produce from the Lance and Mesaverde formations at depths ranging from 7,500 feet to 14,500 feet.
+The Company’s properties in the Washakie Basin produce at depths ranging from 7,500 feet to 11,500 feet.
+The Company’s properties in the Powder River Basin consist of a CO2 flood operated by Fleur de Lis Energy, LLC in the Salt Creek Field.
+The Company’s properties in the Uinta Basin produce at depths ranging from 5,500 feet to 15,000 feet.
+The Company’s nonoperated properties in the Williston Basin produce at depths ranging from 9,000 feet to 12,000 feet.

-Rockies proved reserves represented approximately 29 percent of total proved reserves at December 31, 2014, of which 65 percent were classified as proved developed.
-This region produced 318 MMcfe/d or 26 percent of the Company’s 2014 average daily production.
-During 2014, the Company invested approximately $590 million to develop the properties in this region.
-During 2015, the Company anticipates spending approximately 40 percent of its total oil and natural gas capital budget for development activities in the Rockies region.
+Rockies proved reserves represented approximately 28% of total proved reserves at December 31, 2016, of which 85% were classified as proved developed.
+This region produced approximately 330 MMcfe/d or 40% of the Company’s 2016 average daily production.
+During 2016, the Company invested approximately $41 million to develop the properties in this region.